Categories

 Click image to enlarge

-Here is another option – Pie chart.
+Here is another option – a pie chart.

 Excel Pie Chart - Dynamic Web Training